nadyavoynich/Instacart/README.md

 ### Running the Notebook
-With everything set up, start the Jupyter Notebook server: ``jupyter notebook`` Navigate to the desired notebook and you're ready to start your analysis!
+With everything set up, start the Jupyter Notebook server: ``jupyter notebook`` Navigate to the desired notebook and you're ready to start your analysis.

 ## Methodology
 * ELT pipeline